Email is one way that end-users can submit tickets to Zendesk Support and have conversations with agents to resolve their issues.

 If you require your end-users to register before submitting support requests, they get a system-generated email welcoming them and asking them to register.
 Administrators can change the text of the message on the Customers settings page.

-If you don't require your end-users to register and log in to your Help Center or Web portal, they won't receive the message.
-See Updating end-user settings to allow anyone to submit tickets.
+If you don't require your end-users to register and log in to your Help Center, they won't receive the message.
+See Enabling anyone to submit tickets in Zendesk Support.

 Blocking incoming emails